SMAC-Group/swag/README.md

     ##        'Positive' Class : benign
     ##

-Thanks for the attention: you can definitely say that you worked with **swag** !!!
+Thanks for the attention.
+You can definitely say that you worked with **swag** !!!

 Licensing
 ---------